FL550/dwd_weather/README.md

 The sensor values will be set when the next update of dwd_weather is scheduled by HA.
 This is done every 15 minutes.
 You can skip the waiting time by restarting HA.

+## Help and Contribution

+Feel free to open an issue if you find one and I will do my best to help you.
+If you want to contribute, your help is appreciated!
+If you want to add a new feature, add a pull request first so we can chat about the details.

+## Licenses

+This package uses public data from [DWD OpenData](https://www.dwd.de/DE/leistungen/opendata/opendata.html).
+The Copyright can be viewed [here](https://www.dwd.de/DE/service/copyright/copyright_node.html).

 <!---->

 ***